Hurdock/headless-cms/README.md

 This web application has been created using Express.js (MongoDB as DB) & Vue.js.

 To-Do:
-* User Authentication system with Ranks.
+* User Authentication system with permissions.
 * Allow admins to upload Files & Images.
 * Image, Sliders & Attachments forms.